ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 (error_message: String)
 ```

-*Note that the String type is encoded as utf-8 bytes when SSZ-encoded.*
+*Note that the String type is encoded as UTF-8 bytes when SSZ-encoded.*

-Responses that have content, send the content based on the negotiated encoding.
-A successful response therefore has the form:
+A response therefore has the form:

 ```
 +--------+--------+--------+--------+